corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/Understanding AWS/9 - Deployment/Elastic Beanstalk.md

 - Blue Green: create a new environment and switch over when ready
 - Traffic Splitting: canary testing – send a small % of traffic to new deployment

+**Immutable deployments perform an immutable update to launch a full set of new instances running the new version of the application in a separate Auto Scaling group, alongside the instances running the old version.
+Immutable deployments can prevent issues caused by partially completed rolling deployments.**

+Traffic-splitting deployments let you perform canary testing as part of application deployment.
+In a traffic-splitting deployment, Elastic Beanstalk launches a full set of new instances just like during an immutable deployment.
+It then forwards a specified percentage of incoming client traffic to the new application version for a specified evaluation period.

+Some policies replace all instances during the deployment or update.
+This causes all accumulated Amazon EC2 burst balances to be lost.
+It happens in the following cases:
+1. Managed platform updates with instance replacement enabled
+2. Immutable updates
+3. Deployments with immutable updates or traffic splitting enabled

 ## Deployment Process
 - Describe dependencies
 - Package code as zip, and describe dependencies